Personal Loans

 Content was accurate at the time of publication.

 Each month, the LendingTree BNPL Tracker asks Americans if they plan to apply for a BNPL loan this month and how confident they feel about paying it off without missing a payment.
 We also ask how often consumers expect to apply for a BNPL loan in the next six months.
-(See the tracker methodology below.)
+(See the tracker methodology.)

 We’ll update this page as new data emerges.